Growing Yarrow For a Stunning, Low-Maintenance Flower Garden

 Winter Care for Achillea in Pots

-If you want your yarrow in pots to survive the winter, choose a variety than can handle two zones colder than your current hardiness zone.
-This means, if you live in zone 6, you’ll want to ensure the variety you grow can handle zone 4.
+If you want your yarrow to survive winter outdoors in a pot, choose a variety that can tolerate at least two hardiness zones colder than your current zone.
+For example, if you garden in Zone 6, select yarrow varieties hardy to Zone 4.

 Yarrow’s pretty blooms and delicate, fern-like foliage make it a stunning addition to cut flower gardens and arrangements.
 Its flat flower clusters create beautiful focal points or airy filler within bouquets.
 From classic whites to vibrant pinks and yellows, yarrow adds a delightful pop of color and natural texture to any design.